-Doris Sable was born on November 4, 1965 in Manasquan, New Jersey as the youngest of eight children.
+Doris was born in New Jersey as the youngest of eight siblings.
 She started her career as a basketball player in second grade, idolizing Kyle Macy, Kelly Tripucka, and Tom Heinsohn.

-Doris' cool, calm, and collected demeanor was fit to steer the Friars’ women's basketball team.
+Doris' cool, calm, and collected demeanor was fit to steer the Providence Friars women's basketball team.
 She led the Big East Conference in assists as a freshman.
 The point guard was named to the All-Big East Second Team once and the All-Big East Women's Basketball Tournament Team twice.

-Doris graduated with a Bachelor’s degree in health service administration/social work and later earned a Master's degree in education.
+Doris graduated with a bachelor's degree in health service administration/social work and later earned a Master's degree in education.
 Providence awarded her with an honorary doctorate in 2005.

 Burke's been a large part of the network's coverage of WNBA games.
 In 2003, she partnered with Dick Vitale to form ESPN's men's college basketball A-team.
 Around the same time, she started working as a sideline reporter for NBA games, and she's held down the sidelines for the NBA Finals on ABC Sports since 2009.

 In 2013, Burke agreed to a contract extension with ESPN.
 She served as NBA Countdown's host from 2013-16.

 — Providence College Hall of Fame (1999)

 — USA Today Rudy Award as the Best New Face in Sports Television (2003)

 — Institute for International Sport's Scholar Athlete Hall of Fame (2004)

 — New England Basketball Hall of Fame (2006)

 — North Providence Hall of Fame (2006)

 — NCAA Silver Anniversary Award (2012)

 — Basketball Hall of Fame's Curt Gowdy Media Award (2018)

-Doris Burke’s Net Worth
+Doris Burke Net Worth